 - Good for vegetarians?
 Yes and also Kosher food.

 - Any seven wonders of the world?
 No, but the Dead Sea should be.

 Plan a Trip to Israel

-If you are ready to plan a trip to Israel here are some useful links to help you plan your trip including airlines which fly there, where you can volunteer and eco accommodation.
+If you are planning a trip to Israel, here are some useful links to help you to plan your solo trip to Israel including airlines which fly there, vaccinations that you need, and local costs.

 Budget – £35 a day

 Current Time in Jerusalem

 Do I Need a Visa For Israel?
 On entry you can get an Israel tourist visa for up to 3 months.